Diseases & Conditions

 Congenital Hand Differences

-The term "congenital hand difference" refers to any condition of the hand and arm that is present at birth.
-Children can be born with many types of hand differences and they vary greatly in their impact on the appearance and function of the hand.
+The term congenital hand difference refers to any condition of the hand and arm that is present at birth.
+Children can be born with many types of hand differences, and they vary greatly in how they impact the appearance and function of the hand.

 Congenital hand differences develop early during pregnancy when the baby's upper limbs are first forming.
-Sometimes, a difference runs in a family or is part of a medical condition but, in most cases, doctors are not able to determine the exact cause for a hand difference.
+Sometimes, a difference runs in a family or is part of a medical condition.
+But in many cases, doctors are not able to determine the exact cause for a hand difference.

 Congenital hand differences can affect both the shape and function of a child's hand and arm.
-They occur in about 20 out of every 10,000 babies born and are more common in boys than girls.
+They occur in approximately 2 out of 1,000 live births and are more common in boys than girls.

 Hand differences are not usually detected before birth.
 Occasionally, a difference such as extra fingers or missing bones can be seen on a prenatal ultrasound, but this is rare.

-Congenital hand differences are often divided into two categories:
+Congenital hand differences are often divided into four categories:

-- Malformations—in which a certain part of the hand or arm fails to develop normally while the baby is in utero, and
+- Malformations, in which a certain part of the hand or arm fails to develop normally while the baby is in the womb

-Malformations occur about 4 to 8 weeks after conception—when the baby's upper limbs are first developing.
-Deformations can occur later in pregnancy.
+Malformations occur about 4 to 8 weeks after conception — when the baby's upper limbs are first developing.
+Deformations and dysplasias can occur later in pregnancy.

 Types of Hand Differences

-The condition can take a number of forms, including the following:
+The condition can take a number of forms, including:

-- Complete—extending from the base of the finger all the way to the tip, or
+- Complete — extending from the base of the finger all the way to the tip

 - Complex syndactyly.
 In this form, the bones of the fingers are fused together.
 This form of syndactyly is more difficult to treat because, in addition to bone, the fingers may also share a nail, nerves, muscles, blood vessels, and tendons.